-Our publication ‘Ind AS – ITFG interpretations and application issues’ is designed to assist companies in understanding some of the significant practical issues that may arise when preparing financial statements in accordance with Ind AS.
+Our publication ‘Ind AS – ITFG interpretations and application issues’ is designed to assist companies in understanding guidance issued by ITFG when preparing financial statements in accordance with Ind AS.

 About Ind AS implementation in India

-In the context of the above developments, the Accounting Standards Board (ASB) and the Ind AS Implementation Committee of the Institute of Chartered Accountants of India (ICAI) constituted the ITFG to provide clarifications on various issues related to the applicability of Ind AS and its implementation.
-These issues are being raised by preparers, users and other stakeholders.
-Till date, ITFG has issued 14 bulletins covering implementation issues on various Ind AS such as, consolidation, financial instruments, business combinations, etc.
+The Accounting Standards Board (ASB) of the Institute of Chartered Accountants of India (ICAI) constituted the ITFG to provide clarifications on various issues related to the applicability of Ind AS and its implementation.
+The preparers, users and other stakeholders have raised a number of issues to ITFG.
+Till date, ITFG has issued 18 bulletins covering implementation issues on various Ind AS such as, consolidation, financial instruments, business combinations, income taxes, etc.

 About the publication